Happy New Year and welcome to Term 2 of 2020/21.

 IGCSE and A Level Mock Exams

-Mock exams have been rescheduled for the assessment week of Monday 15th February.
+Mock exams for IGCSE and A Level will continue online next week.
+Another week of mock exams have been scheduled for the assessment week of Monday 15th February.
 This gives the students 2 opportunities to gain the grades they deserve and relevant evidence for their final grades.

 If you have any further questions regarding the CAIE examinations, please email Mr Batson at firstname.lastname@example.org.